HandsOnDataViz/book/peer/2-chart-2-notes.md

 ## Evaluate:
 1. Story: Did the author clearly tell a meaningful story about the data, with text and visuals?
+  - Yes, this insight on gender differences in student enrollments across nations is a meaningful story.
 2. Chart Type: Did the author choose a chart type that best matches their data story?
+  - Yes, this stacked horizontal bar chart is a good match for showing part-to-whole relationships (gender by percentage) between different nations.
 3. Embed: Did the author embed an interactive chart into the web page?
+  - Yes, when you float your cursor over it, the interactive chart tooltip shows data labels and values.
 4. Good Design: Did the author follow principles of good chart design?
+  - Yes, the chart demonstrates good design principles, such as:
+    - Sorting data into a meaningful order
+    - Using color contrast (blue vs grays) to highlight percentages of female students